haydenfseager/text-message-invites/README.md

 Some of the challenges you faced and features you hope to implement in the future.

 ## How to Install and Run the Project
+First, you need to make a **Twilio account**.
+You *can* make a free account; however, to send any message to a phone number using the free acount, you must pre-register that phone number into the Twilio system.
+You can see how this defeats the purpose if the number of phone numbers becomes very large.
+I simply just paid the $20 to bypass this.

+I'm pretty new to **Google Colab**, but one thing I do know is that you can run your code in **individual blocks**.
+I've created a block of code for each part of the process.
+1. Install the Twilio libraries
+2. Test the CSV file import
+3. Send the text messages to everyone

+Start by running the first block of code, which should install the Twilio library.
+Then, you will need to make a series of edits.

+`df = pd.read_csv('Name of your CSV file of phone numbers')` Change the inner quotes to the path of your CSV file.
+In Google Colab, you must either upload the file to the current Colab session, or upload it permanantly to your Google Drive.

+`phone_number_list  = df['Column Name'].to_string(index=False).split()` Change the inner quotes to the column name of your CSV file.

+`phone_number_list[i] = '+1' + phone_number_list[i]` Either remove this line because your CSV contains the phone number country codes, or change the '+1' to your country's phone code (granted all the numbers are from the same country).

+**Run this block of code to ensure it reads your CSV file correctly.**

+`account_sid = 'Found on your Twilio Account'` Copy and paste your SID from your Twilio account.

+`auth_token = 'Found on your Twilio Account'` Copy and paste your Auth Token from your Twilio account.
+There is also a test SID and Auth Token if you need to test something before using it.

+`twilio_phone_num = 'Found on your Twilio Account'` Copy and paste your new Twilio phone from your Twilio account.
+Once you are testing, you can verify this is the number from which you are receiving messages.

+`my_phone_num = 'Insert Phone number Here'` Change the inner quotes to your phone number with the country code.
+This will act as your testing phone number.

+`body= "Reminder to RSVP to Hayden!",` This is the message that will be texted to all the numbers.
+Change the inner quotes to whatever you please

+`media_url='This must be a URL',` Change the inner quotes to a media URL if you wish to add a picture to your text message.
+If not, remove this line.
+Note: this must be a URL and not a JPG.
+The way I got around this was to upload my image to [Imgur](https://imgur.com/).
+Make sure you copy the image URL and not the webpage URL.
+It should end in .jpg

 ## How to Use the Project